 Figure 10.
 Anti-estrogenic assays for extract obtained from SPMD and POCIS.
 The red line represents the full potential of the estradiol added to each well.
 Any deviation below this line would indicate anti-estrogenicity.
 The blue bar represents extracts diluted 1->200, the red bar, 1->400, the green bar, 1->800 and the purple bar, 1-1600.

-In most of SPMD extracts, there is not much anti-estrogenicity equivalence.
+In most of the SPMD extracts, there is not much anti-estrogenicity equivalence.
 Similar to the agonist result, it seems that the second dilution has more activity than the highest concentration or other subsequent dilutions.
 This is consistent with something present at the highest concentration that interferes with the assay.
 In the POCIS extracts, most waters showed a decrease below the baseline, suggesting some interference with the assay.
 To determine the bioanalytical equivalencies, DMSO was subtracted from each reading, the reading was converted to percent of maximum for each water extract and then the percent decrease was calculated based on the standard curve.
 The calculated values are in Table 1.

 Androgen Receptor Transactivation